Franzi Finkenstein

 Franzi Finkenstein received her Bachelor of Arts degree from the Philipps-University of Marburg and her master's degree from the Albert-Ludwigs University of Freiburg with an exchange year at University College London.

-Franzi's interdisciplinary research interests encompass narrative theory, performance studies, disability studies, feminist and queer theory.
-Franzi’s current research looks at the relationship between autobiographical performance, trauma, and grief work as well as the conditions of work in life narratives (writings and visuals) by women (late 19th and 20th century).
+Franzi's interdisciplinary research interests encompass narrative theory, performance studies, migration studies, disability studies, feminist and queer theory.
+Franzi’s current research looks at the relationship between autobiographical performance, aesthetics, trauma, and grief work as well as the conditions of work in 20th century life narratives (writings and visual texts).
 Franzi teaches in German, Women, Gender, and Sexuality Studies, and the School of Continuing and Professional Studies.

 Activities

-2022/23: Convener, alongside Ivan Bujan, of the "Crusing Utopia in 2020s" reading group, sponsored by the Center for the Humanities
+2022/24: Convener, alongside Ivan Bujan, of the "Cruising Utopia in 2020s" reading group, sponsored by the Center for the Humanities

 2023: Participant in the workshop "To be (dis)continued.
 New Perspectives on the Entanglements of Gender, Sexualities, and Jewishness" (Berlin)